“Your Prep Is Clean.” — My First Real Vinyl Wrap Installation

 I learned something

-no academy could ever teach.
+no training course could ever teach.

 I wondered if I was just bad.